Skip to navigation Skip to content

 Delegation and evidence required

-Within 2 years of a judgment or settlement being fixed, a request to reduce NOPB-AP or NOC due to apportionment of liability to the injured person
+Within 2 years of a judgment or settlement being fixed, a request is received to reduce NOPB-AP or NOC due to apportionment of liability to the injured person

-A change only in the date of injury or illness (DOI) at date of judgment or settlement (DOJS)
+A change to the date of injury or illness (DOI) only at date of judgment or settlement (DOJS)

 • Consider if a new NTC is required, see Medicare Compensation Recovery for more information

-• If a change to the DOI advised on the NOJS and is later than the previously registered date, Service Delivery APS3 can amend the DOI and re-process to remove any services before the new date of injury
+• If a change to the DOI is advised on the NOJS and is later than the previously registered date, amend the DOI and re-process the SBC to remove any services prior to the new DOI.

 Verified NOC - valid at DOJS

-• No provision in the HOSC Act to review a notice resulting from a verified statement, however consideration for review will be given within 2 years of DOJS
+• There are no provision in the Health and Other Services (Compensation) Act 1995 to review a notice resulting from a verified statement, however consideration for review will be given within 2 years of DOJS

 • Injured person/claimant must apply in writing and evidence will be required.
-Evidence must be in the form of a letter from a treating medical practitioner confirming the services do not relate to the compensable injury, or provision of a statutory declaration completed by the injured person that provides thorough rationale supporting the removal
+Evidence must be in the form of a letter from a treating medical practitioner confirming the services do not relate to the compensable injury/illness, or a statutory declaration completed by the injured person/claimant that provides thorough rationale supporting the removal

 Possible scenarios

-• a statutory declaration by the claimant that the services do not relate
+• a statutory declaration by the injured person/claimant clearly stating that the services do not relate to the compensable injury/illness

-There has been a change in the nature of the injury or illness at DOS:
+There has been a change in the nature of the injury or illness at DOJS.
+Evidence required includes:

-• a statutory declaration by the claimant to explain the change in injury/illness and that the services do not relate
+• a statutory declaration by the injured person/claimant to explain the change in injury/illness clearly state that the services do not relate to the deemed compensable injury/illness

 • supporting valid NOJS

-See Escalations for more information on escalating a work item to the Service Support Officer (APS5).
+• See Escalations - Medicare Compensation Recovery for more information on escalating a work item to the Service Support Officer (APS5).

 Verified NOPB – expired at DOJS

-• No provision in the HOSC Act to review a notice resulting from a verified statement, however consideration for review will be given within 2 years of DOJS
+• There are no provision in the Health and Other Services (Compensation) Act 1995 to review a notice resulting from a verified statement, however consideration for review will be given within 2 years of DOJS

 • Injured person/claimant must apply in writing.
-This can be provided in the form of a returned SBC (updated NTC issued after valid NOJS received) with previously verified services struck out
+This can be provided in the form of a returned SBC (updated NTC issued after valid NOJS received) with previously verified services crossed out or ticked no

 Possible scenarios and further evidence needed related to the scenario (if necessary)